tunaphish/reaper/wiki/Misc Reaper Content Ideas.md

 - Divine trauma.
 My only regret is I couldn’t help more people.
 - Throughout the game.
 Can you quit with the sharingan.
 It’s creeping me out.
 The reveal that you guys are going back in time and watching yourselves
+- Intro to new area
+- Streaks in the bathroom
+- Watching her eat
+- Adrenaline
+- Flow
+- Motion picture soundtrack.
+Cuts between crying and living your life normally.
+Having a cup of coffee